Mutual Information, Neural Networks and the Renormalization Group: Validation

-To validate our approach we consider two important classical models of statistical physics: the (critical) Ising model, whose RG is simpler, since the coarse-grained degrees of freedom resemble the original ones, and the fully-packed dimer model, where they are entirely different.
+To validate our approach we consider two important classical models of statistical physics: the Ising model, whose coarse-grained degrees of freedom resemble the original ones, and the fully-packed dimer model, where they are entirely different.

 The Ising Hamiltonian on a two-dimensional square lattice is:

 with $s_i = \pm1$ and the summation over nearest neighbours.
 Real-space RG of the Ising model proceeds by the block-spin construction \cite{Kadanoff}, whereby each $2\times 2$ block of spins is coarse grained into a single effective spin, whose orientation is decided by a ``majority rule''.